stefanosu/holly-eng-take-home/README.md

 We'll be evaluating:

-1. **Data Processing Efficiency** - How efficiently you process and filter data before sending to the LLM (this is a key evaluation point)
+1. **Data Processing Efficiency & Scalability** - How efficiently you process and filter data before sending to the LLM, and whether your approach is designed to scale as data grows (this is a key evaluation point)
 2. **Matching Strategy** - Your approach to matching user queries to job records without fuzzy matching - we're interested in seeing creative and effective solutions
 3. **Code Quality** - Clean, maintainable code without debug artifacts
 4. **Attention to Detail** - Accurate understanding of the data and consistent documentation